 Cackle Hatchery® started offering blue egg laying splash Ameraucanas in 2018.
 A small percentage will lay eggs with shells in shades of light green.
 Splash Ameraucanas are not a recognized standard variety by the American Poultry Association.
 For a list of the best blue egg layers visit Cackle Hatchery’s Best Blue Egg Layers Blog.

-NOTE: Our sexors have a hard time determining the gender of the ameraucana and their vent sexing on this breed is about 80% accurate on the average and well below the normal average of 90% accurate on other breeds.
-Please take this into consideration when ordering females”
+NOTE: Our sexers have a hard time determining the gender of the Ameraucana.
+So their vent sexing on this breed is about 80% accurate on the average, and well below the normal average accuracy of 90% for other breeds.
+Please take this into consideration when ordering females.

-NOTE: It should be noted that this breed has an inherent genetic beak issue.
-1 out of 100 chicks as they grow may have some variance in severity of scissor beak/cross beak.
-This can be best described when the top and bottom beak do not align and this condition normally will get worse as they grow.
-There are numerous articles and information on the Internet on this subject.
-Also most Easter Egger™ chickens don’t inherit the lethal alleles from their parents unlike a lot of Araucana chickens.
+Also, the Ameraucana breed has an inherent genetic beak issue.
+One out of 100 chicks, as they grow, may have some variance in severity of scissor beak/cross beak.
+This condition occurs when the top and bottom beak don’t align.
+The condition normally gets worse as the chick grows.
+Numerous articles and information on the Internet covering this subject.

 Make plans to order your splash Ameraucana chicks as soon as late November.
 They hatch and ship from early February through early August.